eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Adoption View/policies-in-catena.md

 ## Example

 This specific Catalog contains one single `dcat:Dataset`, called "json-1-paper".
 It is the only entry in the top-level `dcat:dataset` property.
-To access this Dataset, the Consumer can choose between four Offers (see the `odrl:hasPolicy` property):
+To access this Dataset, the Consumer can choose between two Offers (see the `odrl:hasPolicy` property):

 - `"Y29udHJhY3QtYmlsYXRlcmFsLXBhcGVyLWV4YW1wbGUtMg==:anNvbi0xLXBhcGVy:ZDA4ZDM5OTgtOGY5ZS00MzBmLThjZDEtZmYwOWQxMmQxYzk5"`